2022 is nearly over. We are looking back to get an idea of what happened in the past year.

 Less surprising is that I mostly work with PHP.
 It seems I also did some stuff with SCSS but I can’t remember what that was.
 I am writing code for at least 20 years now, in a lot of different languages.
 I started the career with PHP, and thats also what I use lately.
 Really like the language, tools and the community.

-Opened issues
+Opened issues in 2022

 I feel opening issues on projects is a very important part of the open source ecosystem.
 People talk about their needs so that maintainers get an idea, how their projects are used and which problems are tackled with them.
 Its an important way to get feedback.

-Remaining issues
+Remaining issues in 2022

 This is another interesting image.
 It tells me that I maybe should open less issues and work more on closing already open ones 😇?
 Surely not all my opened issues need to be resolved - not all are worth the effort or just describe a rough idea.
 On the other hand we can see that since I have contributed a lot, I have closed/worked on other people issues - so in the end I am fine with the current ratio.

-commits over time
+Commits over time in 2022

 Anyone who’s working with me on a daily basis knows that my workday starts a few hours later than it does for most people.
 The statistic suggests that I commit a lot right before lunch.
 Might be worth it to prioritize my most important tasks into this timeslot.

-my sweet pull requests
+My sweet pull requests in 2022

 I love pull requests.
 Especially working on tooling is one of my favorite activities.
 I am not that guy which builds the frontend or end user feature stuff.
 Usually my daily work is about removing code, doing refactorings.
 Discussing with the product owner whether existing features are worth maintaining is another tasks I enjoy.